-The Chapter of Miami had long desired for their organization to expand to other colleges and universities.
-The Chapter gave its sanction to Dean Patrick W. Halloran to make initial inquiries and to further grant charters to universities that were accredited and interested in the purpose of The Order of Omega.
 On February 9, 1967, a Chapter was chartered at the University of Southern Mississippi.
 The Order of Omega voted to become a co-ed organization in the spring of 1977.
-There are now over five hundred chapters in the United States and Canada with approximately ten new chapters being chartered each year.
+There are now almost six hundred chapters in the United States and Canada with approximately ten new chapters being chartered each year.

 Considering the age of the American college fraternity, the “active honorary” concept was long overdue.
 There must continue to be a common means by which the most outstanding fraternity men and women can stand united to further the philosophy of the college fraternity.